Rigidity for von Neumann algebras of graph product groups. I. Structure of automorphisms: Introduction

 In fact, this result is a consequence of Theorem \ref{B} since the graph product groups that we consider have trivial amenable radical (see Lemma \ref{trivial.amenable.radical}), and consequently, their reduced C$^*$-algebras have unique trace \cite{BKKO14}.

 {\bf Acknowledgements.} We would like to thank Stefaan Vaes for helpful comments.
 We would also like to thank the referee for all the comments and suggestions that greatly improved the exposition of the paper.
+I.C. was partially supported by NSF FRG Grant \#1854194 and NSF Grant \#DMS-2154637; D.D. was supported by the postdoctoral fellowship fundamental research 12T5221N of the Research Foundation Flanders.